Completed Projects

 The collective behaviour of individual farmers can have a significant impact on the broader health of the economy and natural resources of Australia.
 It is with this understanding that practices and products are being developed within the Soil CRC to influence some of these behaviours.

-This project will initiate the process of surveying a range of land managers.
-The aim is to better understand their current practices, the various influences on their decision-making and how they believe they will be farming in the future.
+This project initiated the process of surveying a range of land managers to better understand their current practices, the influences on their decision-making, and how they believe they will be farming in the future.
+Three regions were surveyed as part of this project: the Western Australian Wheatbelt, the Eyre Peninsula of South Australia and North Central Victoria.

 Related Programs